RelationalAI CLI

 This gives the following output:

-Smith
+output, last_name, Smith

-2, 206123
+output, phone, [], 2, number, 206123

-2, work
+output, phone, [], 2, type, work

-Note: In both load-csv
+In both the load-csv

 and load-json

-, the base relation that is specified in the --relation
+commands, the base relation that is specified in the --relation

 flag is not cleared, allowing for multipart, incremental loads.

-This will clear the john
+This clears the base relation john

 Listing Base Relations

-You can list base relations as follows:
+You can list the base relations in a given database as follows:

-rai list-edbs my-database
+rai list-edbs my_database

 The result is a JSON list of objects.